 “The trenchcoats.”
 Pause.
 No response.
 I chuckled, scanning the room again.
 Virginia didn’t.
 “I surfed Pipes this morning… pretty good; came here from work (all the while I’m probably nodding like a fool).
+At the market.
+Cardiff.
 Got a great deal on grapes.”
 Nothing.
 “Seedless.”
 I thought I saw a bit of a smile, quickly dropped.
 “You get any waves?”
 No response.
 “They’re seedless; on sale.”

 Virginia Cole turned, possibly just to make me stop talking.
-This time she had the ‘drop-dead-and-die’ look ready to go; possibly even moving to the ‘may-your-dick-fall-off-before-you-drop-dead-and-then-die’ look; but, just as she turned, as can happen in the hours after a person surfs, a stream of water poured out of Ginny’s nostrils.
+This time she had the ‘drop-dead-and-die’ look ready to go; possibly even moving to the ‘may-your-dick-fall-off-before-you-drop-dead-and-then-die’ look; but, just as she turned, as can happen in the hours after a person surfs, a stream of water, trapped in the sinuses, poured out of Ginny’s nostrils.
 She quickly brought a hand up to stop it.